Bladder Cancer Treatment (PDQ®)

 CT scan (CAT scan):

 A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
+To stage bladder cancer, the CT scan may take pictures of the chest, abdomen, and pelvis.

 resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).